-A tribute rather than a final resting place for 170 CSA soldiers buried in mass graves nearby.
-47 of them have been identified and listed on granite stone.
-Marker eight on the Meridian Civil War Trail.
+Marion C.S.A.
+Cemetery pays tribute to 170 Confederate soldiers who were killed in the Civil War.
+47 of them have been identified and listed on a granite stone.
+Marker #8 on the Meridian Civil War Trail.

 16th Ave. & Sixth St. 482 • 601-482-8001 • visitmeridian.com

 Meridian's oldest cemetery contains grave sites of the first white settler Richard McLemore, victims of the 1871 race riot and victims of the Yellow Fever Epidemic of 1878.
 Marker eight on the Meridian Civil Rights Trail.